staog/show-local-weather/README.md

 # show-local-weather
-Show the Local Weater from Free Code Camp
+Show the Local Weather from Free Code Camp